 RDMA over Converged Ethernet

-Remote direct memory access (RDMA) enables server-to-server data movement directly between application memory without CPU involvement.
-RDMA over converged Ethernet (RoCE) extends this capability to lossless Ethernet networks, delivering efficient data transfer with very low latency.
+Remote Direct Memory Access (RDMA) enables direct memory-to-memory data transfers between servers, bypassing CPU involvement.
+RoCE (RDMA over Converged Ethernet) extends RDMA functionality to lossless Ethernet networks, delivering high-throughput, ultra-low latency communication.

-With advances in reliable Ethernet technology, the NVIDIA® ConnectX® Ethernet adapter card family leverages RDMA transport to support mainstream data center applications at 10GigE and 40GigE link speeds.
-By offloading RDMA transport services to hardware, these adapters deliver ultra-low latency for performance-critical applications, including financial systems, databases, storage, and content delivery networks.
+With advancements in reliable Ethernet technologies, the NVIDIA® ConnectX® Ethernet adapter family supports RDMA transport over 10GigE and 40GigE networks.
+By offloading RDMA services to hardware, these adapters significantly reduce CPU load and latency—making them ideal for performance-critical applications like financial systems, databases, storage, and content delivery networks.

-With RoCE, the alternate path is not set for RC QP.
-Therefore, APM (another type of High Availability and part of the InfiniBand protocol) is not supported
+No APM (Alternate Path Migration) – RoCE does not support APM, as it relies on InfiniBand-specific mechanisms.

-Since the SM is not present, querying a path is impossible.
-Therefore, the path record structure must be filled with relevant values before establishing a connection.
-Hence, it is recommended working with RDMA-CM to establish a connection as it takes care of filling the path record structure
+Manual Path Record Setup – Since path querying is not possible without an SM, users must manually populate the path record structure before establishing a connection.
+Using RDMA-CM is strongly recommended, as it automates path record handling.

-VLAN tagged Ethernet frames carry a 3-bit priority field.
-The value of this field is derived from the IB SL field by taking the 3 least significant bits of the SL field
+Priority Mapping via VLAN Tags – VLAN-tagged Ethernet frames use a 3-bit priority field derived from the 3 least significant bits of the InfiniBand Service Level (SL) field.

-RoCE traffic is not shown in the associated Ethernet device's counters since it is offloaded by the hardware and does not go through Ethernet network driver.
-RoCE traffic is counted in the same place where InfiniBand traffic is counted;
+RoCE Traffic Counters – RoCE traffic is offloaded by hardware and is not visible in standard Ethernet interface counters.
+Instead, RoCE traffic statistics can be found at:

 RoCE encapsulates IB transport in one of the following Ethernet packets: